SebastianG77/find-duplicated-property-keys/README.md

 $ find-duplicated-property-keys -s <path-to-json-file>
 ```

-When running the tool from terminal, it will list all duplicated property keys or return a notification to indicate the JSON file does not contain any duplicated property keys.
+When running the tool from terminal, it will list all duplicated property keys followed by the number of their occurrence or return a notification to indicate the JSON file does not contain any duplicated property keys.

 ### Use as a Submodule